Parsons Corporation

 Parsons Corporation is an American multinational technology-focused defense, intelligence, and infrastructure engineering firm.
 Founded in 1944, Parsons is headquartered in Chantilly, Virginia, and serves both government and private sector organizations in more than 30 countries.

-Parsons operates in two primary segments: Federal Solutions and Critical Infrastructure.
-The company provides services in various sectors including cybersecurity, intelligence, defense, transportation, environmental remediation, and urban development.
-As of late 2024, Parsons employs over 19,600 professionals worldwide.

 Parsons became a public company after its initial public offering (IPO) in 2019.
 It was included in the Fortune 1000 in 2020 and added to the S&P 400 in 2024.
+As of late 2025, Parsons employs over 21,000 professionals worldwide.